-I didn’t let myself have the big Global Kidchen Facebook reveal to all my friends and family until I was able to be consistent in writing my posts.
+I didn’t let myself have the big Global Kidchen Facebook reveal to all my friends and family until I was able to be consistent.
 I was doing good.
-I’ve had something ready every Tuesday morning for the last couple months – didn’t know how to set the automatic timer – but I had a routine.
-And you should all just know how much I really appreciated the time you took to peak around the site these last few weeks.
+I’ve had something ready every Tuesday morning for the last couple months.
+Ididn’t know how to set the automatic timer – but I had a routine.
+You should all just know how much I really appreciated the time you took to peak around the site these last few weeks.
 I was pretty excited and nervous all at the same time.
 But, as could be expected, I spilled the beans and now I’m behind schedule.
 It’s Monday night and I am already planning on staying up way to late, just to finish a post I procrastinated on all week.
 With that solid introduction, I present you with a recipe from Indonesia, Nasi Goreng.
 Or simply put, Fried Rice.

 Funny enough, we actually made some Indonesian a few weeks ago for a birthday party.
 I made chicken satay skewers, and they were so good.
 I wanted to make them again for tonight but it’s raining and I’m not feeling like grilling in the rain.
 Instead I’ll just have to remember to post the recipe later.